Azure/aks-baseline-automation/IaC/terraform/README.md

     Note that this sample workflow file deploys Azure resources respectively in the hub and spoke resource groups as specified in the [AKS Baseline Reference Implementation](https://github.com/mspnp/aks-baseline).

-## Kick-iff the GitHub Action Workflow
+## Kick-iff the GitHub action workflow
 As the workflow trigger is set to "workflow_dispatch", you can manually start it by clicking on [Actions](https://github.com/Azure/aks-baseline-automation/actions) in this repo, find the workflow [IaC-terraform-AKS.yml](../../.github/workflows/IaC-terraform-AKS.yml), and run it by clicking on the "Run Workflow" drop down.

 As the workflow runs, monitor its logs for any error.